Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 When you have that unpleasant feeling in your throat, it’s hard to know what the exact cause is.
 Acid reflux, heartburn and GERD are terms often used together, but they’re not the same thing.
-However, they sometimes come as a package deal.
+But they sometimes come as a package deal.

-Gastroenterologist Scott Gabbard, MD, explains the differences between these three digestive woes and shares tips on how to best manage your symptoms.
+Gastroenterologist Scott Gabbard, MD, explains the differences between these three digestive woes and shares tips on how to best manage symptoms.

 Are heartburn, acid reflux and GERD the same?